 This is a really fun holiday project kids activity, especially if you’re studying holidays around the world.

-This sustainable gift wrapping is easy once you get the hang of it and a great environmentally friendly idea for kids to learn all about for holidays or any time during the year!
+This sustainable gift wrapping is easy once you get the hang of it and a great environmentally friendly idea for kids to learn all about for holidays or an eco-friendly way to wrap presents any time during the year!

-(And, it’s a super easy and a fun craft for kids – no sew kids craft!)
+(And, this cloth wrap activity is a super easy and a fun craft for kids — a no sew kids craft!)

-There are many furoshiki wrapping techniques, but I’ve shown you the most traditional one here for a square or long box.
+There are many furoshiki wrapping techniques (including a furoshiki bag!) and different ways to wrap a gift, but I’ve shown you the most traditional one here for a square or long box.
+(But you can even use it to wrap wine bottles!)

 Steps For Wrapping With Furoshiki (Fabric Wrap Presents)

 This furoshiki wrapping how to guide teaches one of the furoshiki gift wrapping techniques.
-Check the post for books about other furoshiki wrapping method ideas!
+Check after the instructions for books about other furoshiki wrapping method ideas to do with kids!

 Materials